cwntr/go-dex-client/infrastructure/infrastructure.md

 ## 3.)
 Start daemons in background and let them sync

-You could also download the respective bootstraps but for simplicity lets just start the daemons and let them sync in the background and proceed with further steps.
+You could also download the respective bootstrap but for simplicity lets just start the daemons and let them sync in the background and proceed with further steps.

 #### XSN
 > `cd ~/coins/xsn/bin`